vasike/services_auth_keys/README.txt

 INTRODUCTION
 ------------
+Extend Services (https://www.drupal.org/project/services) module authentication.

-This module allows site users to authenticate towards a web service, using API keys parameters for the service requests.
+This module allows authentication towards a web service, using API keys parameters for the service requests.
 API Keys authentication: check if the provided keys are valid, they exist and belong to the right user (role and permission).
 Individual API keys can be generated for each user and API keys authentication